ParameterTypes Module

 |

-Precedence levels: - Addition/Subtraction: 1 - Multiplication/Division: 2 - Remainder: 3 (always parenthesized) Parentheses are added when the current operator has lower precedence than the context.
+Precedence levels, which are the parser's read from the other end: - Shifts: 1 - Addition/Subtraction: 2 - Multiplication/Division: 3 - Remainder: 4 (always parenthesized) Parentheses are added when the current operator has lower precedence than the context.

 |